On cutoff via rigidity for high dimensional curved diffusions: Proofs

 \emph{Upper bound.} It is well known that CD$(\rho, \infty)$ with $\rho>0$ implies that for all $t \geq t_0>0$,

 The role of $t_0>0$ is to benefit from the fact that the law of $X_{t_0}$ is absolutely continuous with respect to $\mu$, while the law of $X_0$ is a Dirac mass.
-On the other hand, following for instance \cite[Le.~4.2]{BGL01}\footnote{In \cite{BGL01}, it is at the heart of a derivation of the Otto\,--\,Villani $\mathrm{H}\mathrm{W}\mathrm{I}$ inequality, which contains the logarithmic Sobolev inequality as well as the Talagrand transportation inequality.}, CD$(\rho, \infty)$ with $\rho\in\mathbb{R}$ implies that for all $t > 0$,
+On the other hand, following for instance \cite[Lem.~4.2]{BGL01}\footnote{In \cite{BGL01}, it is at the heart of a derivation of the Otto--Villani $\mathrm{H}\mathrm{W}\mathrm{I}$ inequality, which contains the logarithmic Sobolev inequality as well as the Talagrand transportation inequality.}, CD$(\rho, \infty)$ with $\rho>0$ implies\footnote{The first inequality is valid for all $\rho\in\mathbb{R}$.} that for all $t > 0$,

-Using \eqref{eq:HWsmallt} with $t=t_0=1$, and combining with \eqref{eq:expdecH}, we obtain, for all $t\geq1$,
+Using \eqref{eq:HWsmallt} with $t=1$, and combining with \eqref{eq:expdecH}, we obtain, for all $t\geq1$,

-By combining with the general Csiszár\,--\,Kullback\,--\,Pinsker inequality
+By combining with the general Csiszár--Kullback--Pinsker inequality

 we get finally, for all $t\geq1$,